BattMoTeam/2024-Hydra-calibration-paper/README.md

 # 2024-Hydra-calibration-paper

-This repository contains scripts accompying the paper.
+This repository contains scripts accompying the paper "Comprehensive parameter set and electrochemical data for a 1 Ah graphite/LNMO battery cell for physical modelling as a blueprint for data reporting in battery research" by Schmitt et al.

 To run the scripts, first install BattMo according to the instructions on <https://github.com/BattMoTeam/BattMo>.
 Then modify the `startup.m`